 The Italian property market doesn’t offer the same cohesion or one synchronized platform on the internet as other markets do.
 The procedure in Italy is not easily overlooked, and you may find it hard to know where and how to start.
 But as long as you start in the right end and know what you want, it can be very smooth and secure.
 Following we will give you our best advices about what to think of when buying Italy.

 The need’s analysis may seem obvious to you, but reviewing it several times makes you more clear on what you want and helps you and your broker to eventually find that.
 Take your time to brainstorm and analyze, write down all that is important to you.
 Decide what type of surroundings you prefer, which interests you like to pursue, when and how you will like to enjoy and use the property.
 What are your reasons for buying in Italy; what’s the purpose?
 Make sure to be able to explain to your agent so that they can makes sure to fulfill your needs.
 Decide your budget and what you’re prepared to pay for a home that perfectly matches your desires.
 Once you have a ”wish list” it is easier to start researching for what areas in Italy may match your preferences.

 Download your Need’s Analysis here to get started!

 Italy is full of wonders, and fantastic property can be found in many places.
 Anyhow, location is, and always will be the most important factor when buying property.
 The location needs to fit your personal needs and budget, as well as any buyer’s, if you plan to sell.
 What is important for you in terms of availibilty/flights from your country, surroundings, nature, views, activities?
 Try to be as specific as possible.
 Welcome to use SteiVell’s support for finding the right area just for you.
 It doesn’t cost you anything but helps you narrow down your search.

-3. Go visit the area(s) that you consider.
+The area(s) that you consider.
 It doesn’t matter how strategic or smart a location seems to be; most important is that you love the spot in real life.
 Go see it, feel, experience it!
 SteiVell will do personalized area researches on your request, ask us for more information.

 When you have located your area in Italy, research the market of the area.
 Double check and confirm that it’s a good area for you, and make sure you may find s suitable property in that area.
 SteiVell shares our knowledge of that market with you, and will do personalized area researches and property finding finding for you.

 Before you start a purchase, get a brief overview of the steps a purchase implies.
 Once you have the overview, you can prepare yourself for future steps and that way save time and money, and you will avoid getting stuck along the way.
 Steivell will keep you prepared in each step of the purchase.

 The purchase procedure in Italy

 An inspection may be recommended to verify its current state and in order to draft the specification of work that the seller shall undertake before finalizing the sale.

 The insurance bond or bank guarantee secures the money paid for a property not yet completed or built.
 The seller of such property is by law bound to provide, at his own cost, a suitable bond to to protect the money paid in advance.
 The buyer will in case of the building company’s bankruptcy and failure to deliver the property, be covered by this bank/insurance bond and its insurance company, who will cover all the payments.

 The Compromesso is a legally binding agreement to sell/buy the property.
 It is a complex legal document which should contain all premises of the purchase.
 It defines the property in detail, including registry numbers from the Local Land Registry (Catasto) and blue prints.
 It states conditions such as agreed price and payment stages, deals with any existing mortgages or third parties’ rights and all other agreed conditions regarding the property purchase.
 When signing Compromesso, a deposit will be payable, ranging between normally 10% and 30% of the total price.
 The contract should be submitted to a specialized Italian lawyer for advice before signing.
 In some cases, you may choose to go directly to Rogito, the final contract and skip the procedure of Compromesso.
 In that case you are subjected to the same procedure but you will close the deal at once and will be entitled the direct access to the property.

 A bank account will be needed for check payment at Rogito, the final contract, and for running costs such as water, electricity etc.

 This is the last step which finalizes the purchase.
 The Rogito is signed at the Notary selected by you, who has controlled and prepared all documents in advance.
 Contracts are read out load and if you don’t speak Italian you should have a trusted Italian-speaking person present during the meeting to represent you.
 You pay the remaining amount of the agreed property purchase price, either with a bank check of your Italian bank or with a bank transaction with immediate effect.
 Immediately after signatures has been exchanged and the money is available on the sellers account transferred, you are the owner with immediate access to your property.